apache/apisix/docs/en/latest/getting-started/README.md

 You now have APISIX installed and running successfully!​

+## Login to dashboard

+To access the API Gateway dashboard, you can use the default credentials provided in the YAML configuration file.
+The username is 'admin' and the password is 'admin'.
+If you have changed the default credentials, please use the new ones to login.

 ## Next Steps

 The following tutorial is based on the working APISIX, please keep everything running and move on to the next step.